 The History of the Graduation Cap

 The graduation cap is an instantly recognisable symbol of achievement and distinction.
+But, how and why do we wear them?
+So, we have created this guide on how to wear a graduation cap and its history.

 The graduation cap is also known as a Mortarboard, due to its close resemblance to the board which holds the mortar used by builders.
 Early versions of the graduation cap contained intricate designs and decorations as opposed to today’s more paired-back look.